October 09, 2020

 Bring extra layers for after and a hot drink, or soup

-· Even the shortest open water dip in winter in Ireland will cause your body temperature to fall, and it is very difficult to warm up after swimming when the air temperature is equally as low, if not colder.
+· Even the shortest open water dip in winter in Ireland will cause your body temperature to fall, and it is very difficult to warm up after swimming when the air and wind temperature is equally as low, if not colder.

 · To help restore your warmth, bring extra, loose, warm layer(s) for your top half, a woolly hat, socks and gloves, and a hot drink, or even a cosy flask of soup.
 Pro tip: Hot water bottles are the height of winter dipping luxury!